qsnake/gpaw/doc/install/installationguide.rst

 Now, gpaw would be built with "``-Lpath_to_myblas -lmyblas -lmylapack``" linker flags.
 Look at the file :svn:`customize.py` itself for more possible options.
+:ref:`platforms_and_architectures` provides examples of :file:`customize.py` for different platforms.
-After editing :svn:`customize.py`, follow the instructions for the standard installation from step 3 on.
+After editing :svn:`customize.py`,
+follow the instructions for the :ref:`installationguide` from step 3 on.

-:ref:`platforms_and_architectures` provides examples of settings on different platforms.
+.. _parallel_installation:

 Parallel installation
 =====================